mgarczyk/polibuda/semestr_4_informatyka_python/projekty/simple_logging/Readme.md

 - login success - points 2.
 2.
--Each user has its own folder created during registration
+- Each user has its own folder created during registration

--after logging in, the user is asked what he wants to do "what do you want to do? store text, store image, show files, inspect {file}, exit?"
+- after logging in, the user is asked what he wants to do "what do you want to do? store text, store image, show files, inspect {file}, exit?"

--logged user can create txt notes and put pictures in his folder (by entering the path):
+- logged user can create txt notes and put pictures in his folder (by entering the path):

--/store text command - asks for the name of the txt file to be created and then for its content.
+- /store text command - asks for the name of the txt file to be created and then for its content.
 Then the file is saved in the user folder

--/store image command - asks for the path to the image on the PC.
+- /store image command - asks for the path to the image on the PC.
 The picture is then saved in the user's directory

 - logged user can use the command /show files to display all the names of files in a folder, make sure that it is known whether the file is an image or a txt